Malik Ayass

 Program Coordinator

 Susan (Sue) Agobia is currently the Program Coordinator for The Door Youth Centre.
 In her role, she leads a team of volunteers and staff that is responsible for coordinating after-school programs for youths in the Ottawa-Centre area.
 Sue joined The Door in August 2021 and has since helped in managing daily and weekly activities, as well as organizing monthly workshops.
 She holds a double B.A. in Developmental Studies and Sociology from St. Francis-Xavier University.
 Prior to joining The Door, Susan worked with various international and local non-profit organizations in Canada and Uganda ranging from social issues, such as homelessness, to film and fashion.
 She has a passion for social work and is continuing to develop a career as a social worker.
-She currently resides in Gatineau and her interests include painting, swimming, scriptwriting, travelling, and philanthropy.
+Her interests include painting, swimming, scriptwriting, travelling, and philanthropy.

 Youth Worker